Geometric phase for Dirac Hamiltonian under gravitational fields in the non-relativistic regime: Conclusion

-Another interesting result, what we have found, is the gravitational Landau quantization of the energy levels of Dirac spinors in a coordinate frame where the effective gravitational field is constant.
-The Landau quantization derived in the non-relativistic case with the analogy to a harmonic oscillator identifies the complex oscillation frequency, which generically appears in dissipative systems like a damped harmonic oscillator.
-The appearance of so-called dissipative gravitational background for a Dirac spinor means the following.
-Let us consider that a Dirac particle is traveling freely through a flat spacetime in a timelike worldline.
-Now introducing a massive body in the spacetime manifold will change the geodesic of the particle because of the spacetime curvature.
-Hence, the particle requires an energy loss to climb up the gravitational potential.
-This extra work done by the particle exhibits as a dissipation in the media.

 Interestingly, the worldline of Dirac fermion under the influence of gravitational field is different from the timelike geodesic generally discussed in GR ignoring the spin-field coupling.
-However, for many practical purposes, a classical description suffices when length scale of the system $(l)$ is much larger than the de Broglie wavelength $\lambda = \hbar/p$, with $p$ being the momentum, of the particle.
+However, for many practical purposes, a classical description suffices when length scale of the system $(l)$ is much larger than the de Broglie wavelength $\lambda = \hbar/p$ of the particle.
 Nevertheless, when $l \sim \lambda$, we have to consider the spin-dependent dynamics of the particle.
 We can observe this effect in some astrophysical phenomena, where the phase differences due to this spin-field interaction between more than one particles traveling through spacetime of different gravitational strengths (different spacetime points) will give rise to some interference pattern.
-Plausible astrophysical candidates might be jets, accretion flows in black hole sources.
+Plausible candidates might be jets, accretion flows in black hole sources.

-It is also important to understand that our choice of work with the $\eta$-formalism for pseudo-Hermitian approach and the choice of Schwinger gauge do not affect the final results.
-The nature of gravitational Landau quantization and geometric effects/phases are general and will be same irrespective of the choice of our framework.
+It is also important to understand that our choice of work in the $\eta$-representation and the choice of Schwinger gauge do not affect the final results.
+The nature of geometric effects/phases are general, as long as the particle is non-relativistic, and will be same irrespective of the choice of our framework.